 Maria’s Authentic Hungarian Cheese Spread

-Ever since I said “I do,” this simple yet complex savory spread has been on the menu around the holidays.
-My husband’s grandmother, Maria, from Budapest, gave the recipe to her daughter-in-law (my mother-in-law) and she kindly shared it with me.
+Ever since I said “I do,” this simple yet complex savory spread has been a staple during the holidays.
+The recipe, passed down from my husband’s grandmother Maria in Budapest, was shared with her daughter-in-law (my mother-in-law), who kindly passed it along to me.

-The uses for this spread are endless.
-It is bright and happy addition to any charcuterie board, a wonderful base for avocado toast and serves as a scrumptious stage for a sandwich or a baguette or bagel with smoked salmon and capers.
+The possibilities for this spread are endless.
+It’s a bright, happy addition to any charcuterie board, a delicious base for avocado toast, and the perfect complement to a sandwich, baguette, or bagel topped with smoked salmon and capers.

 Ingredients

-The quality of paprika is EVERYTHING!
-You gotta get the real deal!
+NOTE: The quality of paprika is EVERYTHING!
+It’s the star of the show so you gotta get the real deal!
 Paprika from the grocery store won’t pack the same punch – both from a flavor or color perspective.
 I adore Penzy’s spices but tried this one and thought it was delicious.

 This versatile and scrumptious spread provides and explosion of color and flavor and is quick and simple to prepare.
 It is a happy addition to any charcuterie board and a wonderful base spread for sandwiches or avocado toast.